openmv/tensorflow-lib/README.md

 Prebuilt Files
 ==============

 You can find libtf pre-built under [releases](https://github.com/openmv/tensorflow-lib/releases).
+Alternatively, you may include this repo as a submodule and use [libtf](libtf) directly from the repo.